Aletheia: What Makes RLVR For Code Verifiers Tick?: Related Work

 \section{Related Work}

 We briefly elaborate on the three most relevant lines of existing work: (1) RLVR for verifier models, (2) surrogate code execution verifiers, and (3) prior analyses of RL components in LLMs.

-\paragraph{RLVR for LLM verifiers.} Recent literature has significantly expanded verifier training by framing reward modeling as a verifiable re-ranking reasoning task~\citep{DBLP:journals/corr/abs-2505-10320,DBLP:journals/corr/abs-2504-00050,DBLP:journals/corr/abs-2505-14268}.
+\paragraph{RLVR for LLM verifiers.} Recent literature has substantially expanded verifier training by framing reward modeling as a verifiable re-ranking reasoning task~\citep{DBLP:journals/corr/abs-2505-10320,DBLP:journals/corr/abs-2504-00050,DBLP:journals/corr/abs-2505-14268}.
 Such models have demonstrated state-of-the-art performance on popular reward model benchmarks and have been integrated into the production post-training pipelines of several modern LLMs~\citep{DBLP:journals/corr/abs-2504-13914, team2025kimi, nvidia_nemotron_nano_v3_2025}.
 Despite empirical gains, the optimal configuration for training such models remains under-explored.
 In this work, we uncover compute-optimal strategies for verifier training across three disparate model sizes by ablating three core components of the RLVR recipe.

 \paragraph{Surrogate code execution.} LLMs as surrogate code executors have taken several forms, including regression-based scoring models~\citep{DBLP:conf/nips/InalaWYCELMG22, DBLP:conf/icml/ZhangYHLYF023, DBLP:conf/emnlp/ShiFGZW22}, natural language self-critique~\citep{DBLP:conf/acl/ZhangLLLJ23}, and reasoning about compiler feedback~\citep{DBLP:conf/iclr/ChenLSZ24}.
 Alternatively, prior work has sought to train LLMs with execution semantics to directly~\citep{zhu2026codescalerscalingcodellm,DBLP:conf/icml/NiACDSSY24} or indirectly~\citep{DBLP:journals/corr/abs-2510-02387, DBLP:journals/corr/abs-2509-22824} improve their ability to abstractly reason about code execution.
 Beyond the file level, prior work has sought to reason about repository-level test-suite execution outcomes for software engineering tasks~\citep{Shum2025SWERMEF, DBLP:conf/icml/Pan0NJ0S025}.
-In this work, we show that RLVR enables the training of robust code verifiers that can scalably supervise much larger policy models, and using a subset of its core components can yield similar results depending on model scale and evaluation scenarios.
+In this work, we show that RLVR enables training robust code verifiers that can scalably supervise much larger policy models, and that using a subset of its core components can even be optimal, yielding competitive results.